 Music and movement go together like books and reading--they spread joy!
 It's no secret that quiet doesn't always equal quality learning.
 At times, we struggle to help children settle down so they can listen and learn.
 However, we can also encourage them to move to the beat so they can listen and learn in more active ways.
 In this book, you will find activities that inspire curiosity, exploration, and creativity.
 When children are singing, moving, listening, and playing music, their creative energy… More »

-2 - 6 years.
+2 years & up.
 You have the instruments!
 Now you can add new activities for more musical fun.
 This book includes 101 ideas, a subject index, monthly planning pages and teacher tips to fit every curriculum.
 Paperback.
 120 pages.

 6 years & up.
 The Music Maker lets people play beautiful music -- regardless of prior musical experience -- by simply sliding a song sheet under the strings and plucking the string above each printed note.
 It's really that easy!
 That ease of play, combined with the quality construction, is what makes The Music Maker a top seller every year.
 Perfect for therapy and introducing children to music theory.
 Made in Belarus from quality hardwoods.
 Harp is easy to tune and maintain.
 Comes tuned for… More »